elixir-sqlite/sqlite_ecto2/docs/using-sqlite.ecto-as-a-test-database.md

 ## Introduction

 SQLite isn't the best choice of a database for most production applications.
 However, SQLite *can* make a great stub database for unit testing.
-This short article will explain how to setup the Blog application from the [Basic Sqlite.Ecto Tutorial](tutorial.md) with a production PostgreSQL database and a separate test SQLite database.
+This short article will explain how to setup the Blog application from the [Basic Sqlite.Ecto2 Tutorial](tutorial.md) with a production PostgreSQL database and a separate test SQLite database.

 (**NOTE:**  Although it is not required to read the basic tutorial first, this article will assume some familiarity with the general layout of that source code.)